 The largest campground in the park, Kicking Horse Campground offers a few more amenities.
 If flush toilets and hot showers sound like a treat, this would be a good options to check out.
 Located east of Field, B.C. (on the way to Takakkaw Falls), it has the beautiful Kicking Horse River flowing through.

 If you're looking for some hiking ideas while visiting the park, check out our recommendations for The Best Hikes in Yoho National Park

 It’s worthy to note here that for those looking to stay in Glacier National Park, camping is the only option, as no hotels are located within the park limits.
 These campsites are also offered on a first-come, first served basis.

 This is one for those looking for the true “camp in the woods” experience.
-With 15 spots, all without on-site water or firepits, this campground will fill all your seclusion desires.
-This campground is only open during July and August and is a only a three minute drive to the park’s hiking centre.
+With 15 spots, all without on-site water or fire pits, this campground will fill your seclusion desires.
+This campground is only open during July and August and it's a three minute drive to the park’s hiking centre.

 Banff National Park

 As one of the most well-known national parks in the country, this park has more than 2,400 sites located within 14 campgrounds, all of which offer a variety of services.